Fall of Constantinople: Final assault

 With Giustiniani's Genoese troops retreating into the city and towards the harbour, Constantine and his men, now left to their own devices, continued to hold their ground against the Janissaries.
 Constantine's men eventually could not prevent the Ottomans from entering the city and the defenders were overwhelmed at several points along the wall.
-When Turkish flags were seen flying above the Kerkoporta, a small postern gate that was left open, panic ensued and the defence collapsed.
 Janissaries, led by Ulubatlı Hasan, pressed forward.
 Many Greek soldiers ran back home to protect their families, the Venetians retreated to their ships and a few of the Genoese escaped to Galata.
 The rest surrendered or committed suicide by jumping off the city walls.
 The Greek houses nearest to the walls were the first to suffer from the Ottomans.
 It is said that Constantine, throwing aside his purple imperial regalia, led the final charge against the incoming Ottomans, perishing in the ensuing battle in the streets alongside his soldiers.
 The Venetian Nicolò Barbaro claimed in his diary that Constantine hanged himself at the moment when the Turks broke in at the San Romano gate.
 Ultimately, his fate remains unknown.

 After the initial assault, the Ottoman army fanned out along the main thoroughfare of the city, the Mese, past the great forums and the Church of the Holy Apostles, which Mehmed II wanted to provide as a seat for his newly appointed patriarch to better control his Christian subjects.
 Mehmed II had sent an advance guard to protect these key buildings.
+The Catalans that maintained their position on the section of the wall that the emperor had assigned them, had the honor of being the last troops to fall.
+The sultan had Pere Julià, his sons and the consul Joan de la Via, amongst others, beheaded.

 A few civilians managed to escape.
 When the Venetians retreated over to their ships, the Ottomans had already taken the walls of the Golden Horn.
-Luckily for the occupants of the city, the Ottomans were not interested in killing potentially valuable slaves but rather in the loot they could get from raiding the city's houses, so they decided to attack the city instead.
+Luckily for the occupants of the city, the Ottomans were not interested in killing potentially valuable slaves, but rather in the loot they could get from raiding the city's houses, so they decided to attack the city instead.
 The Venetian captain ordered his men to break open the gate of the Golden Horn.
 Having done so, the Venetians left in ships filled with soldiers and refugees.
 Shortly after the Venetians left, a few Genoese ships and even the Emperor's ships followed them out of the Golden Horn.
 This fleet narrowly escaped prior to the Ottoman navy assuming control over the Golden Horn, which was accomplished by midday.